bootstrap-vue/bootstrap-vue/docs/components/tooltip/README.md

 <!-- tooltip-2.vue -->
 ```

-Refer to the [`v-b-tooltip` documentation](/docs/directives/tooltip) for more informtion on
+Refer to the [`v-b-tooltip` documentation](/docs/directives/tooltip) for more information on
-using teh directive format
+using the directive format